 #5 Microsoft’s Latest Convertible: Microsoft Surface Book 3

-This laptop is a sturdy device with a magnesium alloy case.
+This touch screen laptop is a sturdy device with a magnesium alloy case.
 You can tilt the glass screen to a maximum angle of 130 degrees, and you can push a button to remove it and use it as a tablet.
-The ability to use it as a tablet is perfect when taking notes, for example, on lectures or meetings.
+The ability to use it as a tablet is perfect when you’re writing, for example, in lectures or meetings.

 If you compare it against competing laptops from Asus and Apple, you’ll notice it’s slightly narrower but heavier.
 The reason it’s heavier is probably due to the sturdy but somewhat bulky hinge and slightly larger size.

-The Microsoft Surface Book 3 has a backlit keyboard.
+The Microsoft Surface laptop has a backlit keyboard.
 On the sides of the keyboard, you’ll find two USB-A ports and one USB-C port.
 It also comes with a full-sized SDXC card reader.

 Expect fast performance with the Surface Books’ solid hardware.
-It has 32GB RAM, a 512GB PCIe SSD, and a 10th Gen Intel Core Quad-Core i7-1065G processor.
-To top it off, it comes with a dedicated Nvidia GTX 1650 graphics card.
+It has 16GB RAM, a 256GB PCIe SSD, and a 10th Gen Intel Core Quad-Core i7-1065G processor.
+To top it off, it comes with a dedicated Nvidia GeForce GTX 1650 graphics card.
 It’s powerful enough to process demanding 3D rendering and can even handle gaming.

 Another advantage of this laptop is how quiet it runs.
 Microsoft has optimized its cooling system and also made improvements to how it handles standby to improve battery life.
 The battery life is quite good but be prepared to have a charger with you if you want to use it for a full 8-hour workday.

 Another cheaper alternative is the Microsoft Surface Go 2 that you can read more about on our list of the best netbooks.